cuiyongbo/hello-world/my_wiki/languages/military_terms.rst

 | Definition: an indiscriminate and brutal slaughter of people.
 | Usage: the attack was described as a cold-blooded massacre.
 |
+| squadron
+| Definition: a group of military aircraft or ships forming a section of a military force.
+| usage: A bomber / flighter squadron. [轰炸机／战斗机中队]